appsecnz/appsecnz.github.io/conference/index.md

 ## Registration

-Registration will open on 17 December 2020.
+Registration opened on 17 December 2020.
 Advance registration (through 1 February 2021) will be **FREE**; from 2 February, there will be a **$25.00** (plus fees and GST) "procrastination fee" applied.

+Now through 24 January, you can also order a conference t-shirt for $7.50 (plus GST and fees), when you register.
+T-shirts can be ordered in any colour - as long as it's black - and are available in Men's (straight cut) sizes S-3XL and 5XL, or in Women's (fitted cut) sizes XS - 2XL.

-Registration for Pre-Conference Training will open on 17 December 2020 and close on 3 February.
+Registration for Pre-Conference Training also opened on 17 December 2020 and closes on 3 February.

 **NOTES:**

 * Registration for in-person and instructor-remote classes may close earlier, if all seats are filled.
 * Some classes have minimum enrolment requirements, at the request of their instructors.
-If the minimum has not been reached  3 February - registered attendees will be offered the opportunity to
+If the minimum has not been reached as at 3 February, registered attendees will be offered the opportunity to switch to another class or receive a refund.

 Please follow us on Twitter ([@AppSecNZ](https://www.twitter.com/AppSecNZ)).